 Already have an FHA loan?
 You may have some questions about refinancing into a new mortgage.

 How do I refinance my FHA mortgage?

 Your FHA mortgage can be refinanced into another FHA loan.
 Or, if you have some equity and your credit score is high enough, consider refinancing into a conventional loan.
 The advantage of refinancing into a conventional loan is that you can get rid of mortgage insurance payments.
 If you're refinancing into another FHA loan to lower your rate, you could still have MIP for the life of the loan.

 Are FHA streamline loans a good idea?

 If you already have an FHA loan and want to lower your rate or change the loan's term, a streamlined refinance can be a good idea.
-But there's no cash out with a streamline.
-A streamlined refinance is faster and has less paperwork than a regular refinance.
+But there's no cash-out with a streamline.
+A streamlined refinance is typically faster and has less paperwork than a regular refinance.
 If you've had the property for more than six months and your financial situation is the same, there may not be a credit check.

 Can I refinance my FHA mortgage with bad credit?

 It depends on how bad.
 Most lenders do look for a score of at least 600, often 620.
 Some lenders may go down to 500 with a higher down payment or compensating factors, and there will likely be non-negotiables about delinquencies or defaults on any other mortgage or government loan.

 If your financial situation is similar to when you obtained your loan, the lender may not pull your credit.
 For example, if you and your spouse received your FHA loan a year ago and both have the same job — and your income is similar — you might not be required to have a credit check.
 But you won't know until you talk to your lender.